smngo/CS_428_Computer_Security_Labs/Return-to-libc_Attack_Lab2/README.md

 ## Abstract

 > Using the retlib program, I investigate and put into practice a number of return-to-libc attacks that alter memory, issue commands, and increase privileges.
 Each of the four tasks in the lab focuses on a distinct facet of the attack.
 First, I debug the Set-UID retlib program using the GNU Debugger (GDB) to determine the memory locations of the libc functions system() and exit().
 I then use environment variables to load the shell text (/bin/sh) into memory and determine its address to send to system().
 Next, I use Python to automate the process by creating a malicious input file (badfile) with the required memory addresses and function calls.
-Even with /bin/sh connected to a shell, I get around shell countermeasures in the last job by using [finish this sentence with the specific technique you used — your original abstract got cut off here].
+Even with /bin/sh connected to a shell, I get around shell countermeasures in the last job by using execv() to escalate privileges and obtain a root shell.